-Name, and independence status Experience, qualifications, special responsibilities and other directorships Mr Geoff Brayshaw Independent Non-Executive Director and Interim Chairman Mr Brayshaw had over 35 years' experience as a Chartered Accountant in public practice before retiring from practice in June 2005.
-He practiced primarily in audit and assurance, other areas of practice being corporate Member of: Audit & Risk Management Committee and Remuneration, Nomination & Diversity Committee finance and litigation support.
-He gained wide experience in corporate and financial accounting for the exploration and mining industry, including iron ore and nickel.
-Appointed 1 February 2008 Appointed as Interim Chairman on 1 October 2018 Mr Brayshaw is a Fellow of both the Institute of Chartered Accountants in Australia and the AICD and was National President of the ICAA in 2002.
-He was previously an independent Director and audit committee Chairman of both Fortescue Metals Group Limited and AVEA Insurance Limited and is a former member of the Board of the Western Australian Small Business Development Corporation.
-Mr Karl Paganin Non-Executive Director Mr Paganin graduated from the University of Western Australia with a Bachelor of Laws and a Bachelor of Arts.
-Member of: Audit & Risk Management Committee Chairman of: Remuneration, Nomination & Diversity Committee Mr Paganin practised with major national law firms and was then appointed as Senior Legal Counsel at the newly formed family company of the Holmes a Court family, Heytesbury Holdings where he spent 11 years.
-His roles varied from Senior Legal Counsel to Director of Major Projects, a role which involved having conduct of all major transactions within the Group.
-Appointed 1 October 2018 Subsequent to Heytesbury, he spent 15 years as a senior Investment Banker in Perth.
+Name and independence status Experience, qualifications, special responsibilities and other directorships Mr Geoff Brayshaw Mr Brayshaw had over 35 years' experience as a Chartered Accountant in Independent Non-Executive public practice before retiring from practice in June 2005.
+He practiced Director and Interim Chairman primarily in audit and assurance, other areas of practice being corporate finance and litigation support.
+He gained wide experience in corporate and Member of: financial accounting for the exploration and mining industry, including iron Audit & Risk Management Committee ore and nickel.
+Remuneration, Nomination Mr Brayshaw is a Fellow of both the Institute of Chartered Accountants in & Diversity Committee Australia and the AICD and was National President of the ICAA in 2002.
+Appointed 1 February 2008 He was previously an independent Director and audit committee Chairman Appointed as Interim Chairman of both Fortescue Metals Group Limited and AVEA Insurance Limited and is on 1 October 2018 a former member of the Board of the Western Australian Small Business Development Corporation.
+Mr Karl Paganin Mr Paganin graduated from the University of Western Australia with a Non-Executive Director Bachelor of Laws and a Bachelor of Arts.
+Member of: Mr Paganin practised with major national law firms and was then appointed Audit & Risk Management as Senior Legal Counsel at the newly formed family company of the Holmes a Committee Court family, Heytesbury Holdings where he spent 11 years.
+His roles varied Chairman of: from Senior Legal Counsel to Director of Major Projects, a role which involved Remuneration, Nomination having conduct of all major transactions within the Group. & Diversity Committee Subsequent to Heytesbury, he spent 15 years as a senior Investment Banker Appointed 1 October 2018 in Perth.
 In 2002, he joined Perth based Euroz Securities and established its Corporate Finance department.
 In 2010, he established and was Managing Director of GMP Australia Pty Ltd an affiliate of a Canadian resource specialist Investment Bank.
 Mr Paganin specialises in transaction structuring, equity capital markets, mergers and acquisitions and providing strategic management advice to listed public companies.
 He is currently a non-executive director of ASX Listed Southern Cross Electrical Engineering Limited and Veris Limited.
-Ms Felicity Gooding Non-Executive Director Member of: Ms Gooding is the Chief Operating Officer and Chief Financial Officer of the Minderoo Group.
-Remuneration, Nomination & Diversity Committee Chairman of: Audit & Risk Management Committee A Fellow of the Institute of Chartered Accountants, Ms Gooding has more than 15 years' experience specialising in due diligence, mergers and acquisitions, and equity and debt financing across various sectors in Washington DC, Singapore and London.
-Appointed 1 October 2018 Ms Gooding has held senior positions at PwC, Diageo Plc and Fortescue Metals Group Ltd where she was instrumental in the raising of more than A\$5 billion for project expansion financing.
-Prior to joining Minderoo Ms Gooding was an executive at potash development company, Sirius Minerals Plc.